Haworthia retusa (L.) Duval

 Star Cactus, Window Succulent

-Aloe retusa, Apicra retusa, Catevala retusa, Haworthia fouchei, Haworthia geraldii, Haworthia multilineata, Haworthia retusa var. retusa, Haworthia solitaria, Kumaria spicata
+Aloe retusa, Apicra retusa, Catevala retusa, Haworthia retusa var. retusa

 Haworthia retusa is a small succulent that forms star-shaped rosettes, up to 6 inches (15 cm) in diameter, of fleshy, lime green leaves with triangular translucent tips marked with longitudinal lines.
 In the wild, it is usually a solitary rosette, while in cultivation, it can offset and even form a clump of rosettes in cultivation.
 The rosettes grow up to 6 inches (15 cm) in diameter.
-Leaves are deltoid, recurved, up to up to 3.2 inches (8 cm) long and up to 0.8 inches (2 cm) wide.
-The flowers are small, tubular, white with greenish-brown veins, and appear on unbranched, up to 20 inches (50 cm) long flower stalks in late spring to summer.
+Leaves are deltoid, recurved, up to up to 3.2 inches (8 cm) long, and up to 0.8 inches (2 cm) wide.
+Flowers are small, tubular, white with greenish-brown veins, and appear on unbranched, up to 20 inches (50 cm) long flower stalks in late spring to summer.

 How to Grow and Care for Haworthia retusa